47degrees/fp-with-arrow-videos/Semigroup-Monoid.md

 ```

 ^ In this example, we see a function where the foldMap receives a Monoid M and a function that takes an element from the list and returns the type of the Monoid.
 In this case is a Tuple composed by a Monoid of Int and a Monoid of String.
-^ As a note, ForListK extensions allows to invoke the .k function which provides the use of foldMap method we are using in the list. (mark the .k())
 ^ The foldMap uses the Monoid.empty as base instance and uses the function Tuple2.combine for combining the base instance with the result of the fuction doing it recursiverly among every element in the list.
 ^ Magically, we are able to combine both values in one pass!